IntensiveCoLearning/english/Derick_EICL1st.md

 I'm thrilled to announce the successful deployment of my automation script!
 This endeavor has been a rewarding learning experience, particularly in the realm of Python programming on GitHub.
 Prior to this project, I had limited experience using GitHub's workflow API.
 Through this hands-on experience, I have gained proficiency in utilizing this API, which has proven to be an invaluable asset.

+### 2024.7.11
+- Today's article, [Learning English: Summer Activities and Vocabulary for A1 Beginners - Derick (ithuo.net)](https://blog.ithuo.net/posts/learning-english-summer-activities-vocabulary-a1-beginners/), introduces some fun summer activities.
+I personally enjoy exercising in parks, and the sight of the greenery always fills me with a sense of warmth and familiarity.

+- I've tried many different methods for learning English, but I've never been able to stick with one for long.
+This is definitely not the right approach.
+I should persevere and actively use the language to express myself and communicate effectively.

 听写笔记的方法和演示，以 https://www.bilibili.com/video/BV1U7411a7xG 为例，仅参考：